UPenn-CIT599/final-project-team-100-destination-recommender/README.md

 ![Alt text](/screenshots/ETDR-CostCircled.png?raw=true)

-8. Below "Cost Preference", you have the option to select how many top (and bottom) results will display
+8. Below "Cost Preference", you have the option to select how many top (and bottom) results will display.
 ![Alt text](/screenshots/ETDR-topN_Circled.png?raw=true)

-9. Once you are satisfied with your inputs, you can press the "Run" button to display the results
+9. Once you are satisfied with your inputs, you can press the "Run" button to display the results.
 ![Alt text](/screenshots/ETDR-RunCircled.png?raw=true)

 10. The results display at the bottom in two tables: the top results and the bottom results.